delolmo/request-distiller/README.md

 ## Organizing your Distiller objects

-As you've seen, a Distiller obejct can be created and used anywhere, including directly in a controller.
+As you've seen, a Distiller object can be created and used anywhere, including directly in a controller.
 However, a better practice is to build the Distiller in a separate, standalone PHP class, which can be reused anywhere in your application.
 Create a new class that will house the logic for validating the HTTP request:

 ```php
 namespace App\Distiller;